sachinsinha1/UI-UX-Design/UX-Design Notes.md

 <img height="285" width="640" src="https://raw.githubusercontent.com/sachinsinha1/UI-UX-Design/main/User%20Center%20Design.png">

 ### Framework
-Create the basic structure that focuses and supports the problem your're tyring to solve, framework is outline of project.
+Create the basic structure that focuses and supports the problem you’re trying to solve, framework is outline of project.
 ### Two design framework
 - Five elements framework
 - Design thinking framework

 ### Five elements of UX Design

 Steps a designer takes to turn an idea into a working product.
 <br>
 This framework consists of five elements,
 <br>